njh/redstore/README.md

 Features:

 * SPARQL over HTTP support
+* Supports the [SPARQL 1.1 RDF Dataset HTTP Protocol]
 * Compatible with rdfproc command line tool for offline operations
-* An HTTP interface that is compatible with 4store.
 * Only runtime dependancy is [Redland].
 * Unit tests for most of the HTTP server code.